 The Format That Should Be Used

 The cover letter format you want to use should start with a header and end with your formal salutation.
 In between the two are your greeting and your 3-4 paragraphs.
-Stick with this format since employers will be expecting it, and it will make it easier for them to follow along.
+Stick with this format since employers will be expecting it, making it easier for them to follow along.
 You may also consider using a cover letter template that you can fill in if needed.

 The header on your cover letter can be centred to resemble the same style as your resume, but it's not necessary.
-What's necessary is that you include your contact information, including your full name, city, phone number, and email address.
-You should then include the date and the recipient's name, the recipient's title, the company's name, and the company's address.
+What's needed is to include your contact information, including your full name, city, phone number, and email address.
+You should then have the date and the recipient's name, the recipient's title, the company's name, and the company's address.
 Including this information will make it easier for employers or hiring managers to follow up with your application.

 To start it off, always be sure to include a greeting.
 Your greeting can start with "Hello" or "Dear", followed by the recipient's name.
 If you're not sure of the recipient's name, you can address them by their title.
 For example, you can say, "Dear hiring manager."
 You'll keep the same format as if you were writing a regular letter.

-Your closing paragraph should focus on one last key achievement or skill useful in this job position.
+Your closing paragraph should focus on one last key achievement or valuable skill in this job position.
 Try to avoid repeating yourself from the first two paragraphs, however.
-If you're switching careers, you can use this paragraph to explain how the experience and skills learned in your previous career can transfer to your new one.
+If you're switching careers, you can use this paragraph to explain how the experience and skills learned in your previous job can transfer to your new one.

 Your formal salutation should be another paragraph that summarizes your reasons for applying to this job and why you'd make a perfect candidate.
 This salutation should be kept brief and express how you look forward to hearing from them.
 You'll then want to end the cover letter with your signature.
 Because you'll be typing the letter, it's acceptable to type your signature.